moxystudio/next-with-moxy/docusaurus/docs/recipes/favicon-os-theme.md

 };
 ```

-Pleas note that we have duplicated some of the head tags and rendered them conditionally based on the system theme.
-Moreover, we have kept the same version query string (`?v=xxxxx`) as before and for both variants.
+Please note that some of the head tags were duplicated and are being rendered conditionally based on the system theme.
+Moreover, we have used the same version (`?v=xxxxx`) for both variants.